 - Pacquiao is the only eight-division world champion in boxing history.
 Starting his career competing at 108 pounds (light-flyweight), and fighting as high as 147 pounds (welterweight)

 - During his career, he defeated legendary boxers in Oscar De La Hoya, Juan Manuel Marquez, Shane Mosley, Erik Morales, and Marco Antonio Barrera

 - Pacquiao’s 2015 bout against Floyd Mayweather, Jr. was the highest-grossing fight of all time.
 Scoring 4.6 million PPV buys and grossing over $410 million.

 - In 2013, Pacquiao was elected to the house of representatives as a congressman in his home province of Sarangani

-- In that time, he has donated a great deal of his own money to help uplift the province.
+- During that time, he donated a great deal of his own money to help uplift the province.
 Which is one of the poorest in the country and has a poverty rate of 45%

 - In 2016, he earned over 16 million votes and was elected to one of the government’s 12 senate seats

-- In September, he announced his plans to attempt to become the next president of the Phillippines
+- In September, he announced his plans to attempt to become the next president of the Philippines

 Manny Pacquiao’s net worth